·

 This is not spicy.
 The recipe uses a fair amount of seasoning and it has great flavor.

-Frozen shrimp is easy to use in this recipe.
+Frozen shrimp is easy to use in this recipe, just defrost in cold water beforehand.

 You can cook the shrimp with just the batter.
 The addition of the Panko bread crumbs adds additional crunch and flavor.